rclement/datasette-dashboards/README.md

 The default dashboard layout will present two charts per row (one per row on mobile).
-To make use of custom dashboard layout using [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), define the `layout` array property such as:
+To make use of custom dashboard layout using [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), define the `layout` array property as a grid / matrix:

 - Each entry represents a row of charts
-- Each column is referred by the 1-indexed chart in the list (e.g. "chart1", "chart2, etc.)
+- Each column is referring a chart `alias` property

 ## Development